 I suggest you look into this further if you have questions.
 Here is a link to an interesting article with lots of details to get you started.

 Personally, I have made it my mission to explain this to women that I’ve seen carrying their cell phone like this.
 I started this several years ago when my sister was diagnosed with breast cancer.

 The way I look at it, this is worth my time, even if it is proved later that there is no correlation to breast cancer.
 I would rather say something now than regret it later that I didn’t say anything.
 So far everyone I have talked to about this has been very receptive!

 Thank you for following along with me on this journey, even with all of its ups and downs.
 Your prayers and positive thoughts have sustained me.

 Please do not hesitate to contact me or leave a comment below if you have any questions.
 I promise I will respond!

 So what’s next on the blog?

 Creating inexpensive garden planters out of old baskets.
 You will love this easy project!
 See you then!

 I’ve had a few people ask if I painted the pictures in this post, I did not.
 I sure wish I did though!
-I did however take the photos that I used to create these watercolors with.
-Apple has an app By Tinrocket, LLC that you can purchased called, Waterlogue that allow you to turn your photos into watercolors!
+I did, however, take the photos that I used to create these watercolors with.
+Apple has an app By Tinrocket, LLC that you can purchase called, Waterlogue that allows you to turn your photos into watercolors!

 I have not received any compensation from them for this info.
 This is just my personal opinion.